-In accordance with the notification issued by the Ministry of Corporate Affairs, which states that, if IND AS become applicable to any company, then IND AS shall automatically applicable to all the subsidaries, holding companies, associated companies and joint venture of that company.
-Being a subsidary of a company to which IND AS become applicable, the company has adopted Indian Accounting Standards (referred to as 'Ind AS') notified under the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) amendment Rules 2016, as amended with effect from April 1, 2016.
+In accordance with the notification issued by the Ministry of Corporate Affairs, the Company has adopted Indian Accounting Standards (referred to as 'Ind AS') notified under the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) amendment Rules 2016, as amended with effect from April 1, 2016.
 The standalone financial statements of the Company, have been prepared and presented in accordance with Ind AS.